Track your nutrition and health goals

 | 200 grams | ~170 | ~8.8 |

 Boiled chana is low in calories and high in fibre, making it ideal for calorie-controlled diets.
-It provides satiety without adding excess fat or sugar.
+It provides satiety without adding excessive calories.

-Boiled chana is high in protein, rich in fiber, low glycemic index, packed with micronutrients (iron, magnesium, potassium, folate), and heart-healthy due to its soluble fiber content.
+Boiled chana is high in protein, rich in fiber, low glycemic index, and packed with micronutrients (iron, folate, magnesium).
+It supports weight management, blood sugar control, and digestive health.

 Use the Hint app to track boiled chana and stay within your daily calorie goal.

 Boiled kabuli chana (white chickpeas/chole) contains approximately 128 kcal and 6.7g protein per 100g.
-When cooked with oil or masalas (e.g., chole bhature), the calorie count increases significantly.
+When cooked with oil or masalas, calorie content rises:

 | Kabuli Chana Form | Calories per 100g | Protein per 100g |